chandrdubey/Marvel-api-explorer/README.md

 * Remove marvel charecters and comics from favourite list
 * Easily Search marvel charecters and comics
 * Responsive
+* Remove characters and comics directly from the favorite list
-* Login
+* Login with google and Authorization by Json web token
-* Pagination for comics and charecters page
+* Pagination for comics and charecters
+*

 ## Screenshots